reinforcement-learning-kr/lets-do-irl/README.md

 Navigate to `expert_demo.p` in [lets-do-irl/mujoco/gail/expert_demo](https://github.com/reinforcement-learning-kr/lets-do-irl/tree/master/mujoco/gail/expert_demo) or [lets-do-irl/mujoco/vail/expert_demo](https://github.com/reinforcement-learning-kr/lets-do-irl/tree/master/mujoco/vail/expert_demo).

-Shape of expert's demonstrations is (50000, 14); (number of demonstrations, state and action of demonstrations)
+Shape of expert's demonstrations is (50000, 14); (number of demonstrations, states and actions of demonstrations)

 We used demonstrations that get scores between about 2200 and 2600 on average.